tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/日志管理/日志管理概述_intl_en.md

 ## Overview
-The logging feature allows you to record detailed access information of a specified source bucket and save the information to a specified bucket as logs to facilitate bucket management.
+The logging feature allows you to record the access information of a source bucket and save it to a destination bucket as logs.

 In the destination bucket, the log path is: